-- (C) Any agreement between a Bidder/Proposer and a MBE/WBE in which the Bidder/Proposer requires that the MBE/WBE not provide subcontracting quotations to other Bidders/Proposers is prohibited. - (D) MBE and WBE Subcontractors must be competitive with non-MBE/non-WBE Subcontractors on price, quality, and delivery.
-MBEs and WBEs shall respond to relevant requests for quotations. - (E) Where the Bidder/Proposer cannot achieve the Goals or Subgoals, its compliance plan shall document its Good Faith Efforts to achieve the Goals or Subgoals.
-DSMBR will determine whether the Bidder/Proposer has made such Good Faith Efforts.
-In making this determination, DSMBR will consider, at a minimum, the Bidder/Proposer's efforts to do the following: - (1) Soliciting through reasonable and available means the interest of MBEs/WBEs with a Significant Local Business Presence who have the capability to perform the work of the Contract.
-The Bidder must solicit this interest within sufficient time to allow the MBEs/WBEs to respond to the Solicitation.
-The Bidder/Proposer must take appropriate steps to follow up initial Solicitations with interested MBEs/WBEs.
-The Bidder/Proposer must state a specific and verifiable reason for not contacting each certified Firm with a Significant Local Business Presence.
-For some Contracts, based on criteria to be determined by DSMBR in consultation with the User Department and set forth by rule pursuant to Section 2-9D-6 (Adoption of Rules), DSMBR shall make the initial contact with MBEs, WBEs and DBEs, as the case may be, in which case a Bidder/Proposer's efforts under this Subsection (E)(1) shall not be considered. - (2) Providing interested MBEs/WBEs with adequate information about the plans, specifications, and requirements of the Contract, including addenda, in a timely manner to assist them in responding to a Solicitation. - (3) (a) Negotiating in good faith with interested MBEs/WBEs that have submitted Bids to the Bidder/Proposer.
-A MBE/WBE that has submitted a Bid to a Bidder/Proposer but has not been contacted within five business days of submission of the Bid may contact DSMBR to request a meeting with the Bidder/Proposer.
-DSMBR will schedule a meeting between the MBE/WBE and the Bidder/Proposer to facilitate negotiation.
+- (E) Where the RespondentBidder/Proposer cannot achieve the Goals or Subgoals, its compliance plan shall document its Good Faith Efforts to achieve the Goals or Subgoals.
+SMBR will determine whether the Bidder/ProposerRespondent has made such Good Faith Efforts.
+In making this determination, SMBR will consider, at a minimum, the Bidder/ProposerRespondent's efforts to do the following: - (1) Soliciting through at least two reasonable, available, and verifiable means MBEs/WBEs within the Significant Local Business Presence (SLBP) who have the capability to perform the Contract work.
+The Respondent Bidder must solicit this interest within sufficient time to allow the MBEs/WBEs to respond to the Solicitation.
+The Bidder/ProposerRespondent must take appropriate steps to follow up initial Solicitations with interested MBEs/WBEs.
+The Bidder/ProposerRespondent must state a specific and verifiable reason for not contacting each certified Firm with a SLBPignificant Local Business Presence.
+For some SolicitationsContracts, based on criteria to be determined by SMBR in consultation with the SponsorUser Department and set forth by rule pursuant to Section 2-9A9B-6 (Adoption of Rules), SMBR shall make the initial contact with MBEs/, WBEs and DBEs, as the case may be, in which case a Bidder/ProposerRespondent's efforts under this Subsection (E)(1) shall not be considered. - (2) Providing interested MBEs/WBEs with adequate information about the plans, specifications, and requirements of the Contract, including addenda, in a timely manner to assist them in responding to a Solicitation. - (3) (a) Negotiating in good faith with interested MBEs/WBEs that have submitted a response Bids to the prospective offerer Bidder/ProposerRespondent-A MBE/WBE that has submitted a Bid to a Bidder/Proposer but has not been contacted within five business days of submission of the Bid may contact SMBR to request a meeting with the Bidder/Proposer.
+An MBE/WBE that has submitted a response or Bid to a pProspective RespondentOfferor may contact SMBR to request a meeting between the MBE/WBE and the pProspective RespondentOfferor to determine if their response will be used on the project.
+SMBR will schedule a meeting between the MBE/WBE and the pProspective RespondentOfferor is not selected, the pProspective RespondentOfferor is not selected, the pProspective RespondentOfferor must explain the reason for not selecting the MBE/WBE and provide written documentation supporting the stated reason.
+As a reminder, bid shopping is prohibited. - SMBR will schedule a meeting between the MBE/WBE and the Bidder/Proposer to facilitate negotiation.
 If such a meeting does not occur and the MBE/WBE submitting the Bid to the Bidder/Proposer is not selected, the Bidder/Proposer must explain the reason for not selecting the MBE/WBE and provide written documentation supporting the stated reason.
+Bid shopping is prohibited.
 Written documentation of negotiation may include the names, addresses, and telephone numbers of MBEs/WBEs that were considered; a description of the information provided regarding the plans and specifications for the work selected for subcontracting; and evidence as to why additional agreements could not be reached for MBEs/WBEs to perform the work.